decibling/whitepaper/content/en/docs/getting-started/how-to-stake.md

 ---
 ### Decibling Pool

-> By default, you will be able to listen to all musics after registration.
-But low quality.
+> By default, you will be able to listen to all musics after registration but at low quality.
-> For better quality, just 300 FROY and you will be upgraded to use medium quality.
+> To get better quality, stake 300 FROY to Decibling and you will be upgraded to medium quality.

 ![](/images/dcbp-upgrade.png)